-"Edelweiss - isn't it protected by law?"
-We encounter such or similar questions again and again.
-The customers of 48grams pay close attention to the ingredients of our creams, masks and serums.
-Therefore, we will answer the most important questions about the valuable ingredients of our products in this blog from now on - and in loose succession.
-Today it's about... surprise... the origin of the Edelweiss extract used in the Skin Repair cream.
-As an encore, we took the liberty of writing down the most readable facts and the most exciting myths surrounding the "Star of the Alps".
+"Edelweiss – isn't that a protected species?"
+We encounter questions like this all the time.
+48grams customers pay close attention to the ingredients in our creams, masks, and serums.
+Therefore, in this blog, we will now – and in no particular order – answer the most important questions about the valuable ingredients in our products.
+Today, we're talking about... surprise... the origin of the edelweiss extract used in our Skin Repair Cream.
+As a bonus, we've compiled the most interesting facts and fascinating myths surrounding the "Star of the Alps."

-Now that the question of "where from" has been clarified, it is time to take a closer look at the numerous possible uses of this member of the composite family.
-First and foremost, of course, in the field of cosmetics.
-The Leontopodium is a real survivor.
-It "immigrated" from Central Asia to the Alps after the end of the last ice age (10,000 years ago).
-And has established itself only in the highest mountain regions.
-The Edelweiss is therefore naturally exposed to extreme climatic conditions - and high UV radiation.
-Researchers discovered long ago that the "star of the Alps" must have extreme defensive powers - and also learned to use the effect.
-The Edelweiss is a true "anti-aging" flower.
-The plant's active ingredients include antioxidants in high concentrations.
-So exactly the substance that defuses free radicals in humans and thus protects against aging of the skin.
-In addition, secondary substances such as tannins - in large quantities - have also been detected in the "silver star".
-All this has a positive effect on human skin.
-Skincare Pope Bernd Kuhs swears by the extracts from the alpine flower: "No other plant combines a comparable and so effective amount of protective active substances on itself, as the Edelweiss.
-A real fountain of youth."
+Now that the question of "where it comes from" has been answered, it's time to take a closer look at the numerous uses of this member of the daisy family.
+First and foremost, of course, is its application in cosmetics.
+The edelweiss is a true survivor.
+It migrated from Central Asia to the Alps after the end of the last Ice Age (10,000 years ago) and established itself only in the highest mountain regions.
+The edelweiss is therefore naturally exposed to extreme climatic conditions – and high levels of UV radiation.
+Researchers discovered long ago that the "star of the Alps" must possess remarkable resilience – and have also learned to harness its effects.
+The edelweiss is a true "anti-aging" flower.
+Among the plant's active ingredients are highly concentrated antioxidants.
+These are precisely the substances that neutralize free radicals in humans, thus protecting the skin from aging.
+In addition, secondary compounds such as tannins and astringents – both in large quantities – have been detected in the "Silver Star" plant.
+All of this has a positive effect on human skin.
+Skincare expert Bernd Kuhs swears by the extracts from the alpine flower: "No other plant combines a comparable and so effective amount of protective active ingredients as the edelweiss.
+A true fountain of youth."

 Medicinal plant of the year 2019